Travel

 Where to Stay

-Modest guesthouses and budget lodges in Basholi town.
+• Basic guesthouses and budget lodges in Basholi town.

 Best Time to Visit

-October to March: Pleasant weather, clear skies.
+• October to March: Pleasant weather with clear skies—ideal for sightseeing

 Google Maps